YousafAzabi/roads/input/README.md

 ```

 ### For both files (OS and OSM) input files:
 When data converted to JSON, all coordinates should be of arrays of two element arrays (longitude and latitude).
-However in the conversion process some of the arrays have a sub arrays of coordinates.
+However in the conversion process some of the arrays have a sub arrays of coordinates, multiLineString.
 The user should transform the arrays to arrays of arrays with two elements.
 This is done by running the script `convert-array.js`.
-The input and output file are input files to function `process`.
-This process should be run for both files to avoid the possibility of any incorrectly converted coordinates.
-This script improved to delete empty entries (coordinates of empty array) in features array because they cause errors when running `comparatorY.js` script.
+The input file name is input paramter of function `process`.
+This process should be run for both files to avoid the possibility of any incorrectly coordinates.
+This script improved to delete empty entries (coordinates of empty array) in features array because they cause errors when running `comparator.js` script.
 When running script `convet-array.js` for a file with large size, an error message is displayed:

 >FATAL ERROR: Ineffective mark-compacts near heap limit Allocation failed - JavaScript heap out of memory

-The reason is Node JS default allocated memory is 512mb.
-The memory can be increased by running **node** command line as follows:
+The reason is Node JS default allocated memory size is 512MB.
+The memory can be increased by running **node** command as follows:
 ```
 node --max-old-space-size=4096 convert-array.js
 ```

 The `--max-old-space-size` can have a value of `1024`, `2048`, `3072`, `4096`, `5120`, `6144`, `7168` or `8192`.
-Then the `node comparatorY.js` script can be executed, however when file size is large the command should be `node --max-old-space-size=4096 comparatorY.js`.

 # Easier way to get data is to combine the commands as follows:
 ### For OSM run command line: